 Figure 1: Big Investments to Monetise Big Data

 On the demand side, the semiconductor industry finds itself at the nexus of a mutually reinforcing feedback loop where low-cost data storage and advances in artificial intelligence unlock opportunities to exploit big data.

-Nowhere is this more evident than in the massive investments that leading Internet platforms have made to build out their data centers and artificial intelligence capabilities as part of the ongoing push to monetize their rich troves of information on users and their behaviors.
+Nowhere is this more evident than in the massive investments that leading Internet platforms have made to build out their data centres and artificial intelligence capabilities as part of the ongoing push to monetise their rich troves of information on users and their behaviours.
 For example, in the first half of 2018, Facebook increased its capital expenditures by more than 150% from year-ago levels.
 Even if this torrid pace of investment were to moderate, this powerful secular trend remains in its early stages.

 This arms race extends beyond the leading online platforms to the offline world, where the emergence of the Internet of things creates new opportunities in industrial and consumer end markets.
 For example, in the utilities sector, machine learning promises to improve efficiency by balancing electricity supply and demand in a more dynamic fashion and identifying potential maintenance issues before they lead to system outages.

 The auto market arguably offers the most compelling growth opportunity on the consumer side, in our view, even if U.S. vehicle sales have peaked for this cycle.
 The opportunity set reflects the migration of in-dash infotainment consoles and advanced driver-assistance systems from luxury vehicles to mid-market cars, as well as the electrification of additional automobile subsystems and the push for autonomous driving.